What stat reports does the individual entrepreneur submit? How small businesses report to Rosstat

 Normative base

-• federal laws No. 282-FZ of November 29, 2007, No. 402-FZ of December 6, 2011, No. 209-FZ of July 24, 2007;
+• Federal laws No. 282-FZ of November 29, 2007, No. 402-FZ of December 6, 2011, No. 209-FZ of July 24, 2007;

-• government decrees No. 420 of 02.07.2008, No. 620 of 08.18.2008, No. 367 of 05.26.2010;
+• government regulations No. 420 of July 2, 2008, No. 620 of August 18, 2008, No. 367 of May 26, 2010;

 • by orders of Rosstat No. 618 dated November 27, 2012.